bitsixfour/obsidrome-rs/README.md

 * Still Somewhat of a POC: still trying to make it actually useful as a tool instead of just "ooh i need my links."
 You could probably deploy Quartz with this instead of shilling a last.fm page?
 ## Use

-I wrapped this using a Nix Flake cause my servers use NixOS and also it's easiest lol.
+I wrapped this using a Nix Flake cause my servers use NixOS and also it's easiest.

 ```nix